Azure/aztranslate/docs/README.md

 ## Command Line Tools

 In addition to the *demo* presented below, the *aztranslate* package provides a number of useful command line tools.
+Below we demonstrate a number of these.
+Most commands take text on the command line, piped through to the command, from a supplied file, or else through an interactive session.

 **Supported**